RohanAlexander/starter_folder/README.md

 ## Overview

-This repo  contains the materials and work for a working paper studying the relationship between the usage of LLM tools like ChatGPT and educational achievement, using data from undergraduate performance in an upper-level Statistics course.
+This repo contains the materials and work for a working paper studying the relationship between the usage of LLM tools like ChatGPT and student educational achievement, using data from undergraduate performance in an upper-level Statistics course as a key example.

 ## File Structure